Digital Business Management

 Overall, students can expect to spend about 300 hours in total for this paper about which equals about 20 hours per week.

-Out of these 20 hours, 4 hours are allocated to lectures and another 4 are calculated for preparation and follow-up work.
-The remaining 12 hours are study time as well as time required for the assignments.
+Out of these 4 hours are spent within lectures and another 4 are calculated for preparation and follow-up work.
+The remaining 12 hours are study time as well as time need for the assignments.

 Linkages to Other Papers*